A Complete Guide to Rottnest Island

 Getting to Rottnest Island

 Take advantage of SeaLink’s luggage concierge, and let them know where you’re staying when you check into the ferry.
-They will deliver your luggage straight to your accommodation, so you don’t have to worry about lugging it around the island, and can start enjoying island life as soon as you set foot on Rotto.
+They will deliver your luggage straight to your accommodation, so you don’t have to worry about lugging it around the island and holding onto it until you can check in to your room.
+You can start enjoying island life as soon as you set foot on Rotto.
 How perfect is that!

 Book your ferry to to Rottnest Island here: sealinkrottnest.com.au